Jiajing Emperor: Painting and calligraphy

 During the Jiajing era, the epicenter of artistic creativity was in the wealthy Jiangnan region, particularly in Suzhou.
 This area attracted intellectuals who prioritized artistic self-expression over pursuing an official career.
 These intellectuals were known as the Wu School, named after the region's old name.
 The most prominent and representative painters of the Wu School were Wen Zhengming and Chen Chun.
 Wen Zhengming was a master of poetry, calligraphy, and painting.
 He was known for his monochrome or lightly colored landscapes in the style of Shen Zhou, as well as his "blue-green landscapes" in the Tang style.
 He is credited with reviving the tradition of southern amateur painting.
 Chen Chun, a disciple of Wen Zhengming, brought originality to the genre of flowers and birds.
 He was also renowned for his conceptual writing as a calligrapher.
 Wen Zhengming had many disciples and followers, including his sons Wen Peng and Wen Jia, who were both painters.
 Wen Peng, in addition to his skills in conceptual writing, gained recognition for his seal carving.
 Other notable painters from the Wu School include Wen Zhengming's relative Wen Boren, as well as Qian Gu and Lu Zhi.

 Many artists, such as Qiu Ying and Xu Wei, were influenced by the Wu school but did not belong to it.
 They worked in Suzhou and its surrounding areas.
 Qiu Ying was part of the conservative wing of the Southern tradition, while Xu Wei broke away from this conservative expression.
 His paintings are characterized by a deliberate carelessness and simplification of form, resulting in exceptional credibility and expressiveness in his compositions.
 Qiu's works were more popular among the general public than the work of scholars and officials, known as literary painting.
-As a result, merchants often signed paintings in his name, even if they were far from his style.
+Merchants often signed paintings in his name, even if they were far from his style.